juritox/slot-machine/README.md

 - `src/:` Contains the main Python scripts for the game.
 - `assets/:` Includes gifs and icons used in the game.
+- `docs/:` Will be used for project documentation.
 - `logs/:` Directory where game logs are stored.

 ## Key Features